 Disney’s main website page about specialty diet info:

-Great sites with LOTS of links about gluten-free/celiac in Disney:
+Great sites with LOTS of links about gluten-free/celiac in Disney and the surrounding area:

 AllEars Reader Suggestions/Info: http://allears.net/din/guestceliac.htm